Voggastur/data-centric-dev-project/README.md

 #### I. Testing Functionality <a name="Testing2"></a>

-1. I have done manual testing throughout the development process, because I didn't know how to implement test-driven-development effectively with jasmine in real-time.
-2. As the game was finished I have continued to do some manual testing by playing around with it, I added limits to the spaceship movement late so that you don't move outside the gamescreen
+1. Testing was done manually throughout development.
-2. However I have added a Jasmine test suite near the end of my development process to do (18) checks against my functions, objects, numbers and variables, this did actually provide me some insight into what I thought were arrays but were actually objects.
+2. I have added a Jasmine test suite which does checks against my functions, objects, numbers and variables.
-3. I have run the HTML code through [W3C HTML Validator](https://validator.w3.org) to check for errors in the code, none observed.
+3. I have run the HTML code through [W3C HTML Validator](https://validator.w3.org) to validate the code.
-4. I have run the CSS code through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to check for errors in the code, none observed.
+4. I have run the CSS code through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to validate the code.
 5. I formatted the HTML code through the use of [Free Formatter](www.freeformatter.com/html-formatter.html)
 6. I added vendor prefixes to my css through the help of [Autoprefixer](https://autoprefixer.github.io/)

 #### II.
 User stories testing <a name="Testing3"></a>

-1. As an employer I go to see Johans game determined to see his skills, if he's really as good as he postulated in his CV.
+1. As an employer I go to see Johans website, if he's really as good as he postulated in his CV.

-    * I click the button to start the game, and try to shoot all the aliens.
+    * I click the Add hero link to change view, and input a hero.
+Afterwards I check that the hero appears in the list of heroes.

+2. As an assessor I go to Johans website determined to check every nook and cranny among which..

+    * Test if all links work.
+    * Try to submit a new hero.
+    * Try to submit a new adventure.
+    * Try to edit a hero.
+    * Try to edit an adventure.

-2. As a collaborator I check out Johans game to evaluate his skills, to measure his eligibility for inclusion in my development team.
+3. As collaborator number 1 I check out Johans website to evaluate his skills, to measure his eligibility for developing a Flask project in a team.

-    * Click button to start the game, I will also go to google developer mode to check the console, and the source of the material.
+    * I go to the website and click Add hero and submit a new hero with the name Spiderman.
+Afterwards I see that Spiderman appears on the page.
+    Afterwards I use the link to the repository and check the python file.
+I scroll down to see @app.route for insert_hero, which dictates how Spiderman was posted to mongo.db.heroes.

-3. As an assessor I go to Johans website determined to check every nook and cranny among which..
+4. As collaborator 2 I want to see Johans website to see if he can show database content.

-    * Play the game and shoot all the aliens.
-    * Go through the javascript document to see if Johan follows coding conventions and proper semantics.
-    * Make note of everything within the game.
-    * Read through the extensive documentation.

-#### III.
-Bugs found <a name="Testing4"></a>

-1. As my rocket splices 2 aliens at the same time, a console error sometimes occurs "Cant read property of undefined aliens.top, on line 219 in game.js" which is in the Laser portion of the collisionDetection function, I think its a case of race condition where the laser for loop is trying to read the aliens.top property while it is being removed by the concurrent rocket for loop at the same time.
-The error seems minor though, as the game continues without fault and both lasers and rockets can continue to splice the aliens for the remainder of the game

-2. Alien energybombs don't have collisionDetection yet so will just fly through the player spaceship

-3. I had an earlier bug with collisionDetection when the parameter + 30 had to be changed to - 70 and the next line -40 to yield an approximate hitbox, I never sourced the cause of the bug but later tidying up of the other functions made my collisionDetection normal again, and so I just had to revert to + 30 again.
+    * I go to the website and input a new adventure.
+Afterwards I will see the new adventure on the adventure tab.
+    * I will also use google developer mode to check the responsiveness of the page, and the css and javascript source.

+5. As a player in Johans roleplay group, I want to be able to store variables for my hero for the upcoming roleplay session.

+    * Firstly I click the add adventure link to add context for the hero I am about to enter.
+    * Secondly using paper sheets from the last roleplay session, I enter information about my hero.
+I make sure to add the 7 silver coins I made hunting rabbits in the last game into my possessions.

 ## 6. Deployment <a name="Deployment"></a>

 This project was developed in Gitpod.
-The project has been deployed to Github Pages - [Deployed Website](https://voggastur.github.io/interactive-frontend-project/) The repository for this website can be found at this GitHub link: [Interactive Frontend Repository](https://github.com/Voggastur/interactive-frontend-project)
+The project has been deployed to Heroku Pages - [Deployed Website](https://voggastur.github.io/data-centric-dev-project/) The repository for this website can be found at this GitHub link: [Data Centric Repository](https://github.com/Voggastur/data-centric-dev-project)

 The following process was used to deploy the project:
 1. Log into GitHub.
-2. Select Voggastur/interactive-frontend-project
+2. Select Voggastur/data-centric-dev-project
 3. Select settings
 4. Scroll down to Github Pages
 5. Select Source: master branch